-Head Start provides mental health services for Head Start children and families.
-Consultants are available to help teachers and parents encourage behaviors which move children in the direction of cooperation, making friends and appropriate choices, developing a strong sense of self-esteem and coping with life's challenges.
-Consultants periodically visit the classroom to work with the staff, families and children.
-If it seems your child could benefit from individual attention, your signed permission will be requested before any further services are offered.
+Head Start provides mental health staff for Head Start children and families.
+The Mental Health Coordinator is available to help teachers and parents encourage behaviors which move children in the direction of cooperation, making friends and appropriate choices, developing a strong sense of self-esteem and coping with behavioral challenges.
+The Mental Health Coordinator periodically visits the classroom to work with the staff, families and children.
+If it seems your child could benefit from referral to other resources, a parent meeting will be held and all documentation needed for consent for referral will be gained before any further services are sought.